lopezz62000/Alpaz/content/Locations/Countries/Zerathin.md

 ---
 Zerathin is primarily inhabited by the Tieflings, but it is also home to many of the outcasted species of Alpaz.

 Since [[2.
 The Division|The Division]], the Tieflings were always hated by the other nations.
-It was believed that devils, whom they descended from, had a hand in causing the start of the Dawn War.
+It was believed that devils, whom they descended from, had a hand in causing the start of the closing of portals.
 Although this was never confirmed, the Tieflings were persecuted anyways.
 This, however, was all undone when a Tiefling by the name of [[Sivvean]] helped reunite the worlds during [[3.
 The Great Unification|The Great Unification]].

 Having experienced all this, the nation believed that no other species should experience the same outcasting.
 Hence, they invited all species to make their home within the lands of Zerathin.